fivequarters/fusebit.io/src/_blog/_posts/using-stackoverflow-with-everyauth.md

 - [uuid](https://www.npmjs.com/package/uuid) package.
 Used to generate a unique identifier for the userId.
 - [cookie-session](https://www.npmjs.com/package/cookie-session) package to allow your application to establish a session (an HTTP-Only cookie) to store the authorizing user id.

-StackOverflow does not provide an official Node.js SDK.
+Stack Overflow does not provide an official Node.js SDK.
 In this example, we will build our wrapper using the [superagent](https://www.npmjs.com/package/superagent) library.

 ## Add Routes